SolInvictus74/UnoSpark/README.md

 # UnoSpark
 UnoSpark is a library of advanced functions that is based on ZeroSpark.
-This library is designed for those who need access to more data and variables such as: Bullet Visual, Bullet Setting, and many more!
+This library is designed for those who need access to more data and variables such as: Sort Id, Same Persons, Bullet Visual, Bullet Setting, and many more!

 # How Can I Use It?
 Download everything as a .zip file\